ron-taieb/Robust-KCentroids-Clustering/README.md

 This project highlights the relative strengths of median-based and mean-based clustering algorithms.
 While traditional KMeans and CustomKMeans excel in well-separated datasets, Fermat-Weber and Weiszfeld approaches demonstrate better robustness in non-separated data with noise.
 Future improvements could involve hybrid models that switch between mean and median-based strategies based on data characteristics.

 ### Citations:
 Beck, A., & Sabach, S. (2015).
 Weiszfeld’s Method: Old and New Results. *Mathematics of Operations Research*.
+[Link to paper](https://ssabach.net.technion.ac.il/files/2015/12/BS2015.pdf)